OAI/OpenAPI-Specification/proposals/2024-08-01-Self-Identification.md

 While including `self` in every Object would produce the same complexity as JSON Schema's nested `$id`, we could just adopt an equivalent of JSON Schema's `$anchor` keyword, which (like HTML/XML's `id` attribute) creates a plain name fragment that is not tied to the location of the Object in the JSON/YAML structure.

-Handling this would require scanning all Objects for the keyword prior to declaring that a reference target with a plain name fragment cannot be resolved.
+Handling a fragment declaration keyword would require scanning all Objects for the keyword prior to declaring that a reference target with a plain name fragment cannot be resolved.
 This would likely be done on document load, but could be deferred and done incrementally as-needed when unknown fragments are encountered.

 Support for `$anchor` in JSON Schema demonstrates that this is feasible, and the mental model is familiar to most from HTML.
 But it would be a bit more work to support.